markschl/snakecharmer/README.md

 - Offer more ways of comparing and validating pipelines and generally improve user experience
 - Testing deployment on different systems
 - Improve configuration of job resources (memory, CPUs)
-- The USEARCH pipeline may be moved into an extra repository to be used independently
 - ...